anmol-fzr/better-auth-tanstack/README.md

 }
 ```

 Use the `unlinkAccount` function to unlink an account by provider ID.
 This is the optimistic example.
+See below for non-optimistic examples.

 ```ts
 unlinkAccount("github")